Ulysses Jo.Burg North

 We have an elected committee who serve a two year term.
-The positions are President, Vice-President, Treasurer, Rides Convenor, Marshalling and Secretary.
-Current membership of UJN is around 90 members, but “regular rider” numbers vary between 10 ~ 28 on any given Sunday.
+The positions are President, Vice-President, Treasurer, Road Captain, Marshalling and Secretary.
+Current membership of UJN is around 60 members, but “regular rider” numbers vary between 10 ~ 28 on any given Sunday.

 UJN meets on the second Thursday evening of each month for our regular meeting and to socialise with like-minded members over a drink and possibly a plate of food.

-Members and guests meet up from 19h00, and the meeting starts at 19h30.
+Members and guests meet up from about 18h00, and the meeting starts at 19h30.